jeishu/first-portfolio/README.md

 > - [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) || Watched his basics to HTML and CSS and other video to help create this website.

 ## Tests/Issues
-I utilized the Chrom Dev Tool to help fix many problems that I had encountered

 > OVERFLOW-X: HIDDEN;
 - I had issues margin, and padding that would flow outside of the viewport, which lead to a horizontal scrollbar.
 - I initally used this to hid the horizontal bar, this lead to more issues than helping.